A 10-Second Guide To What Traders Are Buzzing About This Morning

-From Dave Lutz of Stifel, Nicolaus, a quick guide to what traders are chatting about this morning.
+From Dave Lutz of Stifel, Nicolaus, here are the top topics this morning:

 Good Morning!
-US Futures higher by 40bp, but a weak “Yellen Bounce” thus far given Markets have dropped 11 times in 14 trading sessions.
-10YY off very small, Gold weaker, DXY stronger — all telling you this was well expected.
-Nasdaq futures outperforming slightly as AAPL bid up 1% on chatter of a iPad update on Oct 22nd.
-The DAX is staging a small bounce, up only 22bp — as Volumes remain light in Europe.
-The Yen has reversed recent strength, failing the 200dma as sparking a 1% gain in the Nikkei.
-China popped 60bp, led by Banks on Sept Loan data, The Nifty jumped 1.3% on better current account figures — Aussie was quiet and EM Asia was mixed.
-Given the US Data Vacuum, the Fed minutes will be thoroughly scrutinized for Tapering clues, although the current DC Circus probably sidelines any tapering till 2014.
-Yesterday’s VIX volume was a record as 1.8mln contracts trading hands.
-VIX Calls outweighed puts by 2-1 as the S&P is nearing major technical and sentimental support — and a Tale of 2 earnings, YUM getting smacked, while AA is up over 3%
+There was a Huge rally in the $US and Yields overnight on headlines Summers to be nominated next week — both have mostly reversed as traders man their desks (This is well expected by the markets at this point) — US futures are mixed, with NDX outperforming again despite AAPL being marked lower.
+EU markets are mostly weaker, with only the DAX near unchanged in very light trading (Yom Kippur begins at Sundown), as headlines spark selling in Italian Banks (LCH Clearnet changes) — In Asia the Nikkei was up small in heavy volume, as the Yen fell against the Dollar on Summers chatter.
+EM Asia retreated however on Summers tapering concerns — with Indonesia off 1%, Sensex off 25bp, and Malaysia mostly flat.

-The 10YY is off small, but more focus remains on the Halloween T-Bill Yielding 26bp, down 7bp overnight.
-We do have a $US35B 5-day auction at 11:30, but focus is on the $US21B 10Y auction at 1 (Given duration, should be quite smooth, unlike yesterday’s 1M auction) — With the DXY surging, we have a headwind for commodities, and we are seeing Gold coming off 1%+, but Industrial commodities like Copper and Oil are outperforming the precious metals — Last night, API reported a Heavy build in Crude Inventories ahead of DOE today amidst reports Iran is readying a proposal on their Nuclear program for the UN.
+To be honest, just shows that Summers is well expected as Nikkei headlines hit well before these markets closed.
+US Yields are flat, retreating off the initial Summers spike — and the DXY, while well off overnight peaks, is elevated, providing a headwind to commodities.

 Business Insider Emails & Alerts